ronsala/wordwise/NOTES.md

 A quiz game for one or more players.
 Challenge your vocabulary by choosing the correct definition from a list.

+Icebox:

+Make word entry url accessible for more info.

 Interface:

 Welcome to Wordwise!
 Get ready to test your word wisdom!